AlisherMyrgyyassov/ultra-unet/README.md

 python get_contour.py --video_path [path to video]
 ```
 The progress bar will show the approximate time needed to finish segmentation.
-Typically, a full segmentation task takes about 3 minutes on a 2-minute video.

 ## Command-Line Arguments
 ```